SomeSomeOne99/py-data-models/README.md

 ## Installation

-This repository was primary written in 3.11.3; compatibility with 3.x versions can be assumed.
+This repository was primarily written in 3.11.3; compatibility with 3.x versions can be assumed.
 This repository has the following dependencies:
 - math
 - numpy (`pip install numpy` to install)